shuckc/ola_pilot/docs/01-tutorial.rst

     $ ola_pilot tui demo.py

-You will see the terminal UI, with the fixtures and patching shown.
-If we click the 'wash' attribute fixture, we can change the RGB values and see theDMX universe 0, addresses 50, 51 and 52 respond accordingly:
+You will see the terminal UI, with the fixtures and patching shown:

 .. raw:: html
     :file: screen-basic.svg

+Navigate in the terminal app using the cursor keys within a table (:kbd:`Up, Left, Right, Down`).
+Move to the 'wash' column for ToyFixture-0.
+Pressing :kbd:`Enter` edits a trait value, and :kbd:`Escape` dismisses the trait editor.

+Within the Trait Editor, pressing and :kbd:`Tab` (and :kbd:`Shift-tab`) moves the focus between the three sliders.
+We can make adjustments rapidly with the cursor keys as follows:

+* :kbd:`Up` and :kbd:`Down` move the value up or down by 0.1%.
+* :kbd:`PageUp` and :kbd:`PageDown` move by +10% or -10%.
+* :kbd:`F` jumps to the full value, :kbd:`Z` to zero and :kbd:`H` to halfway.

+As we change the RGB sliders the DMX (universe 0) addresses for R (50), G (51) and B (52) change accordingly:

+.. raw:: html
+    :file: screen-basic-change.svg

-The DMX universes are being calculated at the desired framerate, but not sent to any hardware.
-To do that setup some DMX hardware (ie. DMX adapters) using 'ola' and then connect our controller object to the ola instance, like this:
+The DMX universes are being calculated but not yet sent to any hardware.
+To do this setup some DMX hardware (ie. DMX adapters) using 'ola' and then connect our controller object to the ola instance, like this:

 .. code-block:: python

-    from ola_pilot import controller, fixture, Fixture, ola_client from ola_pilot.trait import RGB
+    from ola_pilot import controller, Fixture, ola_client

-    @fixture
+    from ola_pilot.trait import RGB

     class ToyFixture(Fixture):
         wash = RGB()

     tf = ToyFixture()
-    controller.add_fixture(tf)
-    controller.patch_fixture(0, 50)
+    controller = Controller()
+    controller.add_fixture(tf, univ=0, base=50)
     controller.add_output(ola_client(host='localhost:8000'))

 This will connect to ola, fetch the list of universes, and any universes that intersect with what has been patched will be written to.
-For more advanced use cases, you can add a second `ola_client` handling other universes.
+For more advanced use cases, you can add a second `ola_client` handling other universes, and the ola instance can be running on the local machine or over a network.

-This demonstrates manually controlling the RGB fixture through to the hardware

 Patching list
 -------------